defined the substances and their concentrations in the Definition tab and

 Mime-2: the calibration curve is computed by an iterative process (Michaelis-Menten) giving a saturation curve.

-This 2 parameters can be configured in the Definition tab too.
+These two parameters can be configured in the Definition tab too.

 This section also displays the regression function itself, its coefficient of variation (this is an indication of deviation between the regression function and the reference points used to compute it) and its correlation coefficient.